Nonnyeee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that displays the result of BREATH to the power LOVE
+a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII